 - What are some takeaways you could apply to your teaching?

-CRT is a shift in mindset that will not happen overnight.
+Culturally responsive teaching is a shift in mindset that will not happen overnight.
 It requires a willingness to learn, be vulnerable, be flexible with instruction, and reflect.
-The path to CRT is a journey, but with practice and patience, it will benefit you and all of your students.
+The path to culturally responsive teaching is a journey, but with practice and patience, it will benefit you and all of your students.

 About the author